 (a) make recommendations for the establishment and enforcement of policies involving health and safety practices;

 (b) participate in the identification and control of health and safety hazards at the place of employment;

-(c) inform employees and the employer of existing or potential hazards at the place of employment and of the nature of the risks to their health and safety;
+(c) inform employees, supervisors and the employer of existing or potential hazards at the place of employment and of the nature of the risks to their health and safety;

-(d) establish and promote health and safety programs for the education and information of the employer and employees;
+(d) establish and promote health and safety programs for the education and information of the employer, supervisors and employees;

-(e) receive, consider and make recommendations to the employer regarding complaints respecting the health and safety of the employees at the place of employment;
+(e) receive, consider and make recommendations to the employer or a supervisor regarding complaints respecting the health and safety of the employees at the place of employment;

 (f) maintain records respecting the receipt of, the consideration of and recommendations respecting complaints;

 (g) obtain information from the employer respecting the identification of existing or potential hazards of conditions, tools, equipment, devices and machines at the place of employment;